dotnet/AspNetCore.Docs/aspnetcore/grpc/authn-and-authz.md

 ### Client certificate authentication

 A client could alternatively provide a client certificate for authentication.
 [Certificate authentication](https://tools.ietf.org/html/rfc5246#section-7.4.4) happens at the TLS level, long before it ever gets to ASP.NET Core.
-When the request enters ASP.NET Core the [client certificate authentication package](xref:security/authentication/certauth) allows you to resolve the certificate to a `ClaimsPrincipal`.
+When the request enters ASP.NET Core, the [client certificate authentication package](xref:security/authentication/certauth) allows you to resolve the certificate to a `ClaimsPrincipal`.

 In the .NET gRPC client, the client certificate is added to `HttpClientHandler` that is then used to create the gRPC client: